 The Sport and Recreation Spatial team brings together a strong and professional team.
 Each team member brings extensive experience on projects across a range of disciplines including health, education, sport, recreation and technology.
 This is complimented by extensive research in the areas of behavioural epidemiology, sport management and public health combined with technical skills.

-Associate Professor Rochelle Eime
+Professor Rochelle Eime

 Federation University Australia, and Victoria University